frankheat/offsecnotes/content/android/frida/working-with-native-code.md

 2. Inside `libmy-app-logic.so`, you initialize a third-party analytics SDK.
 Its initialization function calls `dlopen("libanalytics-core.so")` to load its own dependency. `dlopen()` is called.

 If you only hook one, you will miss the other, giving you an incomplete picture of the app's behavior.
 That is why a robust interception script always hooks both `dlopen()` and `android_dlopen_ext()` to guarantee full coverage.
+{{< /hint >}}

-### Method 3.
-Java Reflection
+**Method 3.
+Java Reflection**

 This is a simple obfuscation technique.
 Instead of calling `System.loadLibrary` or `System.load` directly, the app uses reflection to find and invoke the method.
-This prevents simple static analysis tools from finding the string "loadLibrary" in the code.
+This prevents simple static analysis tools from finding the "loadLibrary" function in the code.

 ```java
 try {